 Yes.
 A part of free speech and expression is the right to engage in peaceful, nonviolent protest.
 The university expects all who engage in protest activity to do so peacefully and safely.
 Below are some reminders for how to protest safely:

 - Avoid activity that infringes on the rights of others, such as blocking or preventing the movement or access of others.

-- Follow the instructions of a police officer or university officials, such as staying behind barricades, dispersing from an area declared an unlawful assembly and not resisting arrest.
+- Follow the instructions of police officers and university officials, such as staying behind barricades or dispersing from an area declared an unlawful assembly.
 It is against the law to disobey a lawful order by a police officer, and it is a violation of university policy to disobey a direction from a university official.

 - Leave the area where others are engaging in illegal activities and acts of violence.
 Your presence may be interpreted as participating in a riot or illegal group action.
-Staying overnight in a campus building after hours is prohibited.
+Occupying a building or classroom overnight in protest is prohibited

 - Refrain from inciting others to commit acts of violence such as pushing, kicking or spitting on others, destruction of property or other unlawful actions.